 I have mixed feelings when it comes to social media.
-I’m not interested in most of the tweets or posts that appear on these platforms.
+I’m not interested in most of the tweets or posts that appear on the various platforms.
 There are exceptions, but for the most part, I think it’s a waste of time, and I find myself perusing social media sites only when I’m too brain dead to do anything else.
 So, maybe it’s not a total waste of time.
-It’s a numbing agent.
+It plays the part of a numbing agent.

 When it comes down to it, the notion that a writer should create a social media platform before publishing a book seems a little bit absurd.
-Some people create social media platforms with blogs, but I’m not particularly interested in any of those.
+Some people create a social media platform based on a blog, but I’m not particularly interested in any of those.
 (That may sound hypocritical since this is a blog, but I’m primarily writing this for me.
 If other people take notice, that’s great, but that’s not necessarily the aim.)

 I tend to pay more attention to the social media accounts of individuals who’ve already written books (primarily the ones I’ve read) or of those who have performed in films I’ve seen (mostly the ones I’ve enjoyed).
 Public figures seem to bring their following to social media most often.
 The other way around or gaining an audience through social media is rare and somewhat odd, in my opinion.

 Regardless, I have some pretty strict rules when it comes to various platforms.
 In no particular order, they are: